FabienBarriau/interactive_visualization/README.md

 # Renamer App

-When you click on a mini image, the original image open with a little window that allow you to change the name's file.
-That's a new way to rename your photos for example.
+When you click on a mini image, the original image open in a little window that allow you to change the name's file.
+That's a new way to rename your photos !

 ![Alt](/Example/fish_zoom_and_rename.png "renamer app")